aatishgupta25/mini_autograd_engine/README.md

 The engine can output `.dot` files visualizing the computation graph before and after backpropagation, which are rendered to `.svg` using Graphviz.

+---

+### 6. MLP Modules & Demo: Binary Classification with SVM-style Loss

+Beyond the core autograd engine, this project includes a fully functional mini neural network stack with:

+- **`Neuron`** — a single perceptron with optional ReLU activation
+- **`Layer`** — a dense layer of neurons
+- **`MLP`** — a multi-layer perceptron built by stacking layers

+These classes use the custom `Value` type to support automatic differentiation and training with gradient descent — no PyTorch or TensorFlow involved.
+In [`demo.ipynb`](demo.ipynb), we train an `MLP` with architecture `2 → 16 → 16 → 1` on a binary classification task using the `make_moons` dataset.

 ## Installation & Setup

 ```